ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No use IVs weak

 Indica que o aplicativo está usando um IVs fraco e que, por isso, está mais suscetível a ataques no seu diretório.
-A mensagem que aparece é esta:

 > _The App may use weak IVs like `0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00` or `0x01,0x02,0x03,0x04,0x05,0x06,0x07`.
 Not using a random IV makes the resulting ciphertext much more predictable and susceptible to a dictionary attack.
 For more information checkout the CWE-329 \(_[_https://cwe.mitre.org/data/definitions/329.html_](https://cwe.mitre.org/data/definitions/329.html)_\) advisory._